Miyunn/dotfiles/readme.md

 - Spotify (spotify-launcher)
 - Spectacle

-## Notes
+## Known issues
-- The install script will install nvchad with no modifications (you can skip this if you want to)
+- When using the install script after zsh is installed the script will stop, work around is to manually add the .zshrc file
+- Installation script is not configured to install the plasma configs